 (or $\partial U_{T_i}$).
-At points of the boundary, where $f\geq 0$ information is outward flowing and no boundary conditions have to be specified; at those points where $f < 0$ the information is inward flowing and boundary conditions are necessary.
-Considering the parts of the boundary corresponding to $D=0$ and $D=\xi_{\max}$, we find that $f\geq 0$ if and only if $\min(\overline{D},\xi_{\max}-\overline{D})\geq \xi_{\max}\bar{\sigma}_d$, which is the same condition prescribed in \textsection \ref{str:demand_jacobi} to guarantee that the Jacobi diffusion stays within the interval $(0,\xi_{\max})$.
+At points of the boundary, where $f\geq 0$, information is outward flowing and no boundary conditions have to be specified; at those points where $f < 0$ the information is inward flowing and boundary conditions are necessary.
+Considering the parts of the boundary corresponding to $D=0$ and $D=\xi_{\max}$, we find that $f\geq 0$ if and only if $\min(\overline{D},\xi_{\max}-\overline{D})\geq \xi_{\max}\bar{\sigma}_D$, which is the same condition prescribed in section \ref{str:demand_jacobi} to guarantee that the Jacobi diffusion stays within the interval $(0,\xi_{\max})$.
 At points of the boundary corresponding to $E=0$, we find that $f\geq 0$ always.
 On the part of the boundary on which $E=E_{\max}$, $f< 0$ except at the point $(D,E)=(0,E_{\max})$, where $f=0$, an ambiguity which could be resolved by smoothing the domain.
 Therefore, no boundary conditions are necessary except when $E=E_{\max}$.
-The nature of the condition at this part of the boundary depends on whether we consider a market with one compliance period or multiple periods and we specify it in the relevant sections below.
+The nature of the condition at this part of the boundary depends on whether we consider a market with one compliance period or multiple periods, and we specify it in the relevant sections below.

 Given values for the demand for electricity and the cumulative emissions, the valuation equation representing the allowance pricing problem determines the arbitrage-free price of an allowance certificate.
-We illustrate this dependency by solving the partial differential equation numerically, using the finite difference scheme explained in Appendix \ref{ap:num_scheme_allowance}.
+We illustrate this dependency by solving the PDE numerically, using the finite difference scheme explained in Appendix \ref{ap:num_scheme_allowance}.

-\subsubsection{One Compliance Period}
+\subsubsection{One compliance period}

 The boundary condition at $E=E_{\max}$ takes the form